 One of the most useful is the online whiteboard, which allows users and viewers to present drawings and documents, and to mark them up and record the interaction in real-time.

-Online whiteboards are fantastic for working with clients, as well as with your subconsultants and other project stakeholders.
+Online whiteboards are fantastic for working with your architecture or engineering firm's clients, as well as with your subconsultants and other project stakeholders.
 Here are four of the more popular ones:

 1. Conojo Whiteboard (conojo.com)